 A Suspension means that a Service Provider will not receive new Requirements distributed by the Council.
-A joint discussion between the Service Provider and the Council (and other appropriate parties), will determine the impact, and any necessary action, in respect of the Service Provider's other active Service Agreements.
+A joint discussion between the Service Provider and the

+Council (and other appropriate parties), will determine the impact, and any necessary action, in respect of the Service Provider's other active Service Agreements.

-Once suspended from bidding for new Requirements, current Service Agreements will continue except in the case of a serious complaint/concern where the Provider will have all care packages removed and a new requirement will be redistributed to the remaining Provider base, at the Council's discretion.
+In general, once suspended from bidding for new Requirements, current Service Agreements will continue.
+However, in the case of serious complaints/concerns/performance issues the Provider may have some or all Service Agreements removed and a new Requirement will be redistributed to the remaining Provider base, at the Council's discretion.